gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

 * A term is a (possibly normalized) type that is included in the lexicon
 ## Token normalization
 * is the process of canonicalizing tokens so that matches occur despite superficial differences in the character sequences of the tokens.
 * The standard way to normalize is to implicitly create equivalence classes , which are normally named after one member of the set; this is often called stemming;
-* stemming is the process for reducing inflected (or sometimes derived) words to their stem, base or root form – generally a written word form;
-or to reduce multiple forms of a word to a common base form,
+* stemming is the crude process for reducing inflected (or sometimes derived) words to their stem, base or root form – generally a written word form; or to reduce multiple forms of a word to a common base form,

 ## Case-folding
 case-folding is reducing all letters to lower case.
 ## Lemmatization
-usually refers to doing things properly with the use of a vocabulary and morphological analysis of words, normally aiming to remove inflectional endings only and to return the base or dictionary form of a word, which is known as the lemma
+* usually refers to doing things properly with the use of a vocabulary and morphological analysis of words, normally aiming to remove inflectional endings only and to return the base or dictionary form of a word, which is known as the lemma
 ## stemmer
 * A stemmer written by Martin Porter has  become the de-facto standard algorithm  used for English stemming
 * The Porter Stemming Algorithm(细节还没看)

-## Two error mesasurements
+## Two error measurements
 * Over-stemming: two separate inflected words are stemmed to the same root, but should not have been, a false positive
 * Under-stemming: where two separate inflected words should be stemmed to the same root, but are not, a false negative